 But most of all the noise of “living in the web” keeps us from seeing and hearing what’s good for our souls.
 Christians, more than anyone else, should know this.
-Consider Paul’s exhortation in Philippians 4: “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable — if anything is excellent or praiseworthy — think about such things.”
-Does the time spent on line help us consider these things?
+Consider Paul’s exhortation in Philippians 4: 8; “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable — if anything is excellent or praiseworthy — think about such things.”
+Does the time spent on the internet help us consider these things?

 What Sullivan and Morris help us understand is that modern telecommunications technology is not “morally neutral.”
 It comes with a definition of what it means to be human that’s at root inhumane.